 - Airborne infectious disease management

-- Managing the role of indoor air hydration in infectious disease transmission
+- Indoor air hydration for control of infectious disease transmission

 Call for Posters and New Innovations

-- Abstracts must be within the realm of Clean Design, including, but not limited to surface selection and disinfection, healthcare and public building design, transmission of infectious diseases, resource utilization in healthcare, health promotion, patient and employee safety, and monitoring and control of disease propagation.
+- Abstracts must be within the realm of building design and management to improve health, including, but not limited to: surface selection and disinfection, healthcare and public building design, transmission of infectious diseases, building resource utilization in healthcare, health promotion, patient and employee safety, and monitoring and control of infectious disease transmission.